kmshack/Android-MaterialIconView/README.md

 Instructions
 -----------

-* “com.kmshack.material icon.MYView" custom made supports three attributes. iconName is setting the icons name of the material.
+* “com.kmshack.materialicon.MIView" custom made supports three attributes. iconName is setting the icons name of the material.
 A name that starts with "mi_" has already been defined by the String resource. iconColor is setting the color values of the icon and the color information, iconSize is setting the size of the icon.